signalfx/tracing-examples/README.md

 Next you should identify services critical to your business and look for areas not covered by rpc or service/web frameworks.
-Within these services, identify high value transactions and associated critical paths - instrument enough of these.
+Within these services, identify high value transactions and critical paths - instrument enough of these.

 - [Guide to help strategize instrumentation for your distributed application](http://opentracing.io/documentation/pages/instrumentation/instrumenting-large-systems.html)